section-engineering-education/engineering-education/content/articles/using-prime-react-in-react-applications/index.md

   - url: /engineering-education/using-prime-react-in-react-applications/hero.jpg
     alt: How to use PrimeReact in React Applications Hero Image
 ---
 React is all about components, these help us to reuse our JavaScript code over and over.
-It also maintains and updates the page.
-React is used to build single-page applications and user interfaces.
+It also helps us maintain and update the pages.
+React can be used to build single-page applications and user interfaces.
 <!--more-->

-PrimeReact is like CSS, which is used in styling the user interface of our application.
-But unlike CSS, PrimeReact has a pre-defined style in each component, which we can use in our React application.
+PrimeReact is like CSS, which can be used while styling the user interfaces.
+But unlike CSS, PrimeReact has a pre-defined style for each component, which we can be used in our React application.

 ### Table of contents
 - Navigation